hilalturkaslan/Ai_software/README.md

-for Ai & software sample done application case study
+for Ai & software sample do it that application case study